AI Recruiting Bots – Real Use Cases

 “We can’t find anyone with the skill (combo) we need…”

-Clear sign of an arrogant, out-of-touch manager who feels that he’s deserving of talent that he cannot afford or, worse, talent that simply doesn’t exist.
+Clear sign of a red-pill bro who feels deserving of talent that he cannot afford or, worse, talent that simply doesn’t exist.

 “I need someone who can get along with <well-known PITA>

-Clear sign of a manager who cannot manage (which calls into question why TF they’re even there).
+Clear sign of a manager who will NOT manage (which calls into question why TF they’re even there).

 Easiest solution for lazy managers: Find someone with so little self-respect, or so little cash in their bank account that they’ll take this shit job and be abused for rent, food, and health insurance.
 (Hint: Look for single mothers, or men with young families.
 They’re the most easily exploited.)
 After we hire that sucker, it’ll get about six months-to-a-year of peace before the complaints start again.
 But, whateverrrrr – at least it’s not MY problem….